Matthew ScardDigital LeadOwner / Client

 The implementation was collaborative from the start.
 Stakeholders were brought on board to help build the databases, not simply presented with a finished product.
 Patrick Kennedy’s team worked through the standards content methodically, tagging each clause with applicable prison categories and submitting every change to the governance board.
 Jeanine Gavigan’s team transitioned information management from Excel-based tools to a modern, database-centric approach with real-time KPI tracking and automated data flows.
 Alessandro Napoli and the Mace Consult team provided practical implementation support as delivery partner, bridging the gap between strategic vision and operational reality.

-The team was candid about underestimating the complexity.
-Developing the platform alongside building the content within it proved challenging — the two activities sometimes pulled in different directions.
-Upskilling stakeholders across such a large and diverse estate required sustained investment in training and engagement, and the team found that involving people in the database-building process from day one was far more effective than handing them a finished system.
-Matthew Scard’s strategic vision of Morta as an integration layer — enhancing rather than replacing existing systems — was critical to gaining buy-in across such a large and complex organisation.
+Developing the platform alongside building the content within it required careful coordination across the two parallel workstreams.
+Upskilling stakeholders across such a large and diverse estate was a sustained focus, and the team found that involving people in the database-building process from day one was far more effective than handing them a finished system.
+Matthew Scard’s strategic vision of Morta as an integration layer , enhancing rather than replacing existing systems , was critical to gaining buy-in across such a large and complex organisation.

 Before & after